arturosalazar/hello-world-python/README.md

-# Exercise Description

-Write a program that, when run, greets the user by printing “Hello, world!” on the screen.
-Then it prints a message on the screen asking the user to enter their name.
-The program greets the user by name by printing the “Hello,” followed by the user’s name.

-## Let’s use “Alice” as the example name.
-Your program’s output should look like this:
+# Python Greeting Program

+This simple Python script greets the user with a "Hello, world!" message, then prompts the user to input their name, and finally greets them personally by name.

+## How to run the program:
+    Prerequisites: Ensure you have Python installed on your machine.
+    Navigate: Open a terminal or command prompt and navigate to the directory containing the program file
+    Run: Execute the game using the command: python hello-world.py.

+## Example Output

 Hello, world!
 What is your name?

-Alice
+Arturo

-Hello, Alice
+Hello, Arturo

+This example uses "Arturo" as the name, but the program will work with any name inputted by the user.